 Off the tee, the Tour Soft maintains a low penetrating flight with low spin for better accuracy.
 From the fairway, the ball shines with high spin and a tall trajectory for softer landings.

 With a wedge, the Tour Soft offers premium greenside control.
-The feel and spin work in unison to offer more precise pitch and chip shots to reduce length of putts.
+The feel and spin work in unison to offer more precise pitch and chip shots to reduce the length of putts.

 Our choice for the best spin golf ball, the Titleist Tour Soft exceeds expectations with unbelievable length for a soft golf ball.